-SPECIAL EVENTS 1 Credit
+WBH402 SPECIAL EVENTS

 Students will gain valuable experience in organizing and hosting guest speakers for special events such as seminars, workshops, and/or honors luncheon.
-The honors luncheon can be jointly hosted with the University's Annual Business Luncheon.
-Students will be responsible for planning and promoting the events, inviting renowned speakers, and conducting the events as planned.
+The luncheon will be jointly hosted with the Dean's List and FBLA Honors.
+Students will be responsible for planning and promoting the events and conducting the events as planned.
 Students will be required to develop an event proposal requiring approval by the faculty advisor and submit progress reports as well as a final project report.

-CURRICULUM (St. Andrews University)
+CURRICULUM St. Andrews University